-If you’re visiting Japan in autumn, one of the very first things you’re probably wondering is where to find the best places to see autumn leaves in Japan.
-In this Japan autumn guide, I’ll cover the best time to visit Japan for fall foliage, what to pack for Japan in autumn, and of course, the best places to visit in Japan during fall.
-I’ve also included tons of tips and tricks to help you plan the perfect Japan autumn itinerary so that you can spend less time planning and more time enjoying all of Japan’s best bits during the fall.
+If you’re visiting Japan in autumn, one of the very first things you’re probably wondering is where to find the best places to see autumn leaves.
+In this Japan autumn guide, I’ll cover the best time to visit Japan for fall foliage, what to pack, and of course, the best places to visit!
+I’ve also included tons of tips and tricks to help you plan the perfect Japan autumn itinerary so that you can spend less time planning and more time enjoying all of Japan’s best bits.

 Planning a Japan Autumn Itinerary

 Japan is unquestionably an excellent destination to visit year-round.
 However, few seasons can match the splendor you’ll witness during the fall season in Japan.
-Whether you’re ducking into hidden temples, exploring colorful shrines and pagodas, joining one of the many autumn festivals, or exploring the country’s magnificent parks – autumn in Japan is the best season to experience the country’s unique charm and beauty.
+Whether you’re ducking into hidden temples, exploring colorful shrines and pagodas, joining one of the many autumn festivals, or visiting Japan’s best landmarks – autumn in Japan is the best season to experience the country’s unique charm and beauty.

-Before we get to the best places to visit in Japan during fall, here are some pre-planning tips to help you plan a Japan autumn itinerary.
+Before we get to the best places to visit during fall, here are some pre-planning tips to help you plan a Japan autumn itinerary.

 - Search for the best hotel prices on Agoda.
 Prices during autumn in Japan tend to be slightly cheaper than cherry blossom season.
 Still, it’s always a good idea to book accommodation well in advance.